NVIDIA/DIGITS/docs/BuildTorch.md

 [NCCL](https://github.com/NVIDIA/nccl) is a library of primitives for multi-GPU communication.
-You may consider installing the [nccl.torch](https://github.com/ngimel/nccl.torch) module if you wish to speed up multi-GPU training, although this module is not stictly required to enable multi-GPU training in Torch7.
+You may consider installing the [nccl.torch](https://github.com/ngimel/nccl.torch) module if you wish to speed up multi-GPU training, although this module is not strictly required to enable multi-GPU training in Torch7.

 Download and build NCCL:
 ```sh